dials/dials/doc/sphinx/advanced_tutorial2.rst

 nothing to do because the current model still predicts with low enough RMSDs right out to the maximum resolution of the dataset.

-Despite the high quality of this data, we notice from the summary statistics tables that there there are some outliers appearing as resolution increases, especially in the last two macrocycles.
+Despite the high quality of this data, we notice from the ``Summary statistics`` tables that there there are some outliers appearing as resolution increases, especially in the last two macrocycles.
 In the final macrocyle we see the distribution of positional residuals in the Y direction is tight around the